cap-js/docs/java/migration.md

 If you are using the root path `/` for a readiness or liveness probe in Kyma you will need to adjustment them. in this case the recommended approach would be to use the Spring Boot actuator's `/actuator/health` endpoint instead.

 [Learn more about the Production Profile.](developing-applications/configuring#production-profile){.learn-more}

+### Removed MTX Classic Support

+Support for classic MTX (@sap/cds-mtx) has been removed.
+Using streamlined MTX (@sap/cds-mtxs) is mandatory for multitenancy.
+If you're still using MTX Classic refer to the [multitenancy migration guide](../guides/multitenancy/old-mtx-migration).

+In addition, the deprecated `MtSubscriptionService` API, has been removed.
+It has now been superseeded by the `DeploymentService` API.
+As part of this change the compatibility mode for the `MtSubscriptionService` API has been removed.
+Besides the removal of the Java APIs this includes the following behavioural changes:

+- During unsubscribe, the tenant's content (like HDI container) is now deleted by default when using the new `DeploymentService` API.
+- The HTTP-based tenant upgrade APIs provided by the CAP Java app have been removed, use the [`Deploy` main method](/java/multitenancy#deploy-main-method) instead.
+This includes the following endpoints:
+  - `/mt/v1.0/subscriptions/deploy/**` (GET & POST)
+  - `/messaging/v1.0/em/<tenant>` (PUT)

 ### Removed feature `cds-feature-xsuaa`